line/centraldogma/site/src/sphinx/mirroring.rst

     The type of gitignore can either be a string containing the entire file (e.g. ``/filename.txt\ndirectory``) or an array of strings where each line represents a single pattern.
 The file pattern expressed in gitignore is relative to the path of ``remoteUri``.

+- ``zone`` (string, optional)

+   - the zone where the mirroring task is executed.

+   - If unspecified:

+     - a mirroring task is executed in the first zone of ``zone.zones`` configuration.
+     - if ``zone.zones`` is not configured, a mirroring task is executed in the leader replica.

 Setting up a credential
 ^^^^^^^^^^^^^^^^^^^^^^^